Mouse/Rat Thyroxine (T4) ELISA Kit is a competitive ELISA used to quantify Mouse/Rat Thyroxine (T4) with a sensitivity of 0.467 µg/dL.

 Application cELISA | Reactivity Reacts | Dilution info - | Notes - |

-T4 is a useful marker for the diagnosis of hypothyroidism and hyperthyroidism.
-The level of T4 is decreased in hypothyroid patients and is increased in hyperthyroid patients.
-The mouse/rat thyroxine (T4) kit (ab285258, K7421) is a solid phase competitive ELISA Kit.
-The samples, and T4 enzyme conjugate are added to the wells coated with anti-T4 polyclonal antibody.
-T4 in the sample competes with a T4 enzyme (HRP) conjugate for binding sites.
-Unbound T4 and T4 enzyme conjugate are washed off by wash buffer.
+Mouse/Rat Thyroxine (T4) ELISA Kit ab285258 is a competitive ELISA.
+The samples and the diluted T4 enzyme conjugate are added to the wells coated with anti-T4 polyclonal antibody.
+T4 in the serum competes with a T4 enzyme (HRP) conjugate for binding sites.
+Unbound T4 and T4 enzyme conjugate is washed off by wash buffer during a wash step.
 Upon the addition of the substrate, the intensity of color is inversely proportional to the concentration of T4 in the samples.
-A standard curve is prepared relating color intensity to the concentration of the T4.
+A standard curve is generated relating color intensity to the concentration of the T4.

 Thyroxine acts on tissues throughout the body affecting growth development and metabolism.
 It is not part of a simple structure but rather influences multiple aspects of endocrinological systems.
 On a cellular level T4 enters target cells and converts to its active form triiodothyronine (T3) which then binds to thyroid hormone receptors inside the nucleus.
 This binding alters gene transcription modulating metabolic activity within those cells.
 Although T4 itself does not form complexes its metabolic conversion and subsequent gene regulatory functions play complex roles in cellular processes.